Thursday, 22 September 2016

 We tend to focus very highly on relative things and treat them as absolutes.
 Being better than another random person doesn't necessarily equal absolute greatness and being worse than another doesn't automatically mean you're terrible.

-rather than being told by someone else.
-The only way you can do this is to be
+It is far more important to come to realisations on your own, rather than being told by someone else.
+The only way you can do this is to be thinking deeply, even meditating, on the subject.
+Never simply go through the motion and expect others to give you the answers.

 We are intelligent animals, our natural capability for reasoning and problem solving is amazing.
 A big part of our intelligence is our drive to streamline tasks, simplify them and make them more efficient.
 It's the main reason for the invention of tools and technology.
 Unfortunately, sometimes we're so adept at trying to simplify things that we're also lazy, hoping others will do the work for us, or simply not getting the task done at all.
 This is an intrinsic part of human nature (to varying degrees, some people are of course more lazy than others).